 Other legislation determined in the Bylaws.

-Shall have the power to overturn a Presidential veto with a ¾ vote.
+Shall have the power to overturn a Presidential veto with a ¾ supermajority vote of the Senate in attendance.

 Shall serve in any other capacity designated by the Senior Vice President.

 Shall read and maintain the relevance of the SGA Constitution and Bylaws.